libp2p/specs/relay/README.md

 - Not capable of *connecting* via relaying.

 Since the existing protocol is incomplete, insecure, and certainly not used, we can safely remove it.

+## Future work

+- Multihop relay - With this specification, we are only enabling single hop relays to exist.
+Multihop relay will come at a later stage as Packet Switching.
+- Relay discovery mechanism - At the moment we're not including a mechanism for discovering relay nodes.
+For the time being, they should be configured statically.